hfoley03/PhoneSampler/README.md

 record screen -> keep animation but make it more background and transparent. on top of it add a recording timer display, and the word ready (when not recording) / recording ( when recording)

-record screen -> when recording, the record button should turn into an X, if user presses X than recording is stopped, file deleted, no pop up to name and not added to database
+~~ record screen -> when recording, the record button should turn into an X, if user presses X than recording is stopped, file deleted, no pop up to name and not added to database ~~

+PCM files should be deleted after conversion to wav